cbourke/CSCE155-Java-Lab13/readme.md

 4. Run the provided JUnit test suite to ensure your code is correct.
     Fix any errors before you submit.

-5. Discuss with your partner: why were all the search results for a California (CA) team different?
+5. Discuss with your partner: why did the searches for a California (CA) team differ?

 ## 4. Handin/Grader Instructions